-Jesse Jackson, a commercial broiler farmer in north Alabama, talked to our Poultry Biosecurity Youtube channel about his tips and tricks to sustaining the longevity of these Stenner Pump medicators.
+Jason Jackson, a commercial broiler farmer in north Alabama, talked to our Poultry Biosecurity Youtube channel about his tips and tricks to sustaining the longevity of these Stenner Pump medicators.
 He covered an array of troubleshoot topics such as preventing suction tube leaks, priming issues, valve issues, and pump settings.

 Watch the video below:

 “If you realize that your pump is not doing what it should, maybe it’s dripping some stuff out the bottom, there’s a good chance that one of these suction tubes has sprung a leak,” Jackson said.